-Glaucoma is treated by lowering your eye pressure (intraocular pressure).
-Depending on your situation, your options may include prescription eyedrops, oral medications, laser treatment, surgery or a combination of any of these.
+Glaucoma is treated by lowering intraocular pressure.
+Treatment options include prescription eye drops, oral medicines, laser treatment, surgery or a combination of approaches.

-Glaucoma treatment often starts with prescription eyedrops.
-These can help decrease eye pressure by improving how fluid drains from your eye or by decreasing the amount of fluid your eye makes.
-Depending on how low your eye pressure needs to be, more than one of the eyedrops below may need to be prescribed.
+Glaucoma treatment often starts with prescription eye drops.
+Some may decrease eye pressure by improving how fluid drains from your eye.
+Others decrease the amount of fluid your eye makes.
+Depending on how low your eye pressure needs to be, you may be prescribed more than one eye drop.

 Prostaglandins.
-These increase the outflow of the fluid in your eye (aqueous humor), thereby reducing your eye pressure.
+These increase the outflow of the fluid in your eye, helping to reduce eye pressure.
 Medicines in this category include latanoprost (Xalatan), travoprost (Travatan Z), tafluprost (Zioptan), bimatoprost (Lumigan) and latanoprostene bunod (Vyzulta).

 Possible side effects include mild reddening and stinging of the eyes, darkening of the iris, darkening of the pigment of the eyelashes or eyelid skin, and blurred vision.
 This class of drug is prescribed for once-a-day use.

 Beta blockers.
-These reduce the production of fluid in your eye, thereby lowering the pressure in your eye (intraocular pressure).
-Examples include timolol (Betimol, Istalol, Timoptic) and betaxolol (Betoptic).
+These reduce the production of fluid in your eye, helping to lower eye pressure.
+Examples include timolol (Betimol, Istalol, Timoptic) and betaxolol (Betoptic S).

 Possible side effects include difficulty breathing, slowed heart rate, lower blood pressure, impotence and fatigue.
 This class of drug can be prescribed for once- or twice-daily use depending on your condition.

 Alpha-adrenergic agonists.
 These reduce the production of the fluid that flows throughout the inside of your eye.
 They also increase the outflow of fluid in your eye.
 Examples include apraclonidine (Iopidine) and brimonidine (Alphagan P, Qoliana).

 - Rho kinase inhibitor.
 This medicine lowers eye pressure by suppressing the rho kinase enzymes responsible for fluid increase.
 It is available as netarsudil (Rhopressa) and is prescribed for once-a-day use.
-Possible side effects include eye redness, eye discomfort and deposits forming on the cornea.
+Possible side effects include eye redness and eye discomfort.

-Because some of the eyedrop medicine is absorbed into your bloodstream, you may experience some side effects unrelated to your eyes.
-To minimize this absorption, close your eyes for one to two minutes after putting the drops in.
-You may also press lightly at the corner of your eyes near your nose to close the tear duct for one or two minutes.
+Because some of the eye drop medicine is absorbed into your bloodstream, you may experience some side effects unrelated to your eyes.
+To minimize this absorption, close your eyes for 1 to 2 minutes after putting the drops in.
+You also may press lightly at the corner of your eyes near your nose to close the tear duct for 1 or 2 minutes.
 Wipe off any unused drops from your eyelid.

-If you have been prescribed multiple eyedrops or you need to use artificial tears.
-Make sure you wait at least five minutes in between types of drops.
+You may have been prescribed multiple eye drops or need to use artificial tears.
+Make sure you wait at least five minutes in between using different drops.

-If eyedrops alone don't bring your eye pressure down to the desired level, your doctor may also prescribe an oral medication, usually a carbonic anhydrase inhibitor.
+Eye drops alone may not bring your eye pressure down to the desired level.
+So your eye doctor may also prescribe oral medicine.
+This medicine is usually a carbonic anhydrase inhibitor.
 Possible side effects include frequent urination, tingling in the fingers and toes, depression, stomach upset, and kidney stones.

 Surgery and other therapies

 - Laser therapy.
 Laser trabeculoplasty (truh-BEK-u-low-plas-tee) is an option if you can't tolerate eye drops.
 It also may be used if medicine hasn't slowed the progression of your disease.
 Your eye doctor also may recommend laser surgery before using eye drops.
-It's done in your doctor's office.
-Your doctor uses a small laser to improve the drainage of the tissue located at the angle where the iris and cornea meet.
+It's done in your eye doctor's office.
+Your eye doctor uses a small laser to improve the drainage of the tissue located at the angle where the iris and cornea meet.
 It may take a few weeks before the full effect of this procedure becomes apparent.

 - Filtering surgery.
-With a surgical procedure called a trabeculectomy (truh-bek-u-LEK-tuh-me), your surgeon creates an opening in the white of the eye, which also is known as the sclera.
+This is a surgical procedure called a trabeculectomy (truh-bek-u-LEK-tuh-me).
+The eye surgeon creates an opening in the white of the eye, which also is known as the sclera.
 The surgery creates another space for fluid to leave the eye.

 - Drainage tubes.
-In this procedure, your eye surgeon inserts a small tube shunt in your eye to drain away excess fluid to lower your eye pressure.
+In this procedure, the eye surgeon inserts a small tube in your eye to drain excess fluid to lower eye pressure.

 - Minimally invasive glaucoma surgery (MIGS).
-Your doctor may suggest a MIGS procedure to lower your eye pressure.
-These procedures generally require less immediate postoperative care and have less risk than trabeculectomy or installing a drainage device.
+Your eye doctor may suggest a MIGS procedure to lower your eye pressure.
+These procedures generally require less immediate postoperative care and have less risk than trabeculectomy or using a drainage device.
 They are often combined with cataract surgery.
-There are a number of MIGS techniques available, and your doctor will discuss which procedure may be right for you.
+There are a number of MIGS techniques available, and your eye doctor will discuss which procedure may be right for you.

 Treating acute angle-closure glaucoma

 Acute angle-closure glaucoma is a medical emergency.
 If you're diagnosed with this condition, you'll need urgent treatment to reduce the pressure in your eye.
-This generally will require both medication and laser or other surgical procedures.
+This generally will require treatment with medicine and laser or surgical procedures.

-You may have a procedure called a laser peripheral iridotomy in which the doctor creates a small opening in your iris using a laser.
-This allows fluid (aqueous humor) to flow through the iris.
+You may have a procedure called a laser peripheral iridotomy.
+The doctor creates a small hole in your iris using a laser.
+This allows fluid to flow through the iris.
 This helps to open the drainage angle of the eye and relieves eye pressure.